-Schematic drawing of MIR-FEL based attosecond HHG laser everonmentione Structure Formation Base Institute of Advanced Energy Kyoto University 30 Center for the Promotion of Interdisciplinary Education and Research, Kyoto University Research Unit for Smart Energy Management - Leader: Prof. Yasuo Okabe (Academic Center for Computing and Media Studies) - Leader in IAE: Prof. Toshiyuki Nohira - Project Period: FY2016 FY2021 This research unit aims to enhance the interdisciplinary R&D on Smart Energy Management by developing and deepening the various results obtained in Graduate School of Engineering, Graduate School of Energy Science, Institute of Advanced Energy, Graduate School of Economics, Graduate School of Informatics, and Academic Center for Computing and Media Studies, Kyoto University.
+Schematic drawing of MIR-FEL based attosecond HHG laser

+Center for the Promotion of Interdisciplinary Education and Research, Kyoto University

+Research Unit for Smart Energy Management

+- Leader: Prof. Yasuo Okabe (Academic Center for Computing and Media Studies)

+- Leader in IAE: Prof. Toshiyuki Nohira

+- Project Period: FY2016 FY2025

+This research unit aims to enhance the interdisciplinary R&D on Smart Energy Management by developing and deepening the various results obtained in Graduate School of Engineering, Graduate School of Energy Science, Institute of Advanced Energy, Graduate School of Economics, Graduate School of Informatics, and Academic Center for Computing and Media Studies, Kyoto University.
 The unit especially focuses on the fusion of current communication network technology and information processing technology.
 The unit will also conduct cooperation research projects with industry, government, schools.

-Research Unit for Non-linear/Non-equilibrium Plasma Science Research - Leader: Prof. Yasuaki Kishimoto (Graduate School of Energy Science) - Leader in IAE: Prof. Kazunobu Nagasaki - Project Period: FY2020 FY2025 Kyoto University has a long history and achievement of diverse plasma research.
+Research Unit for Non-linear/Non-equilibrium Plasma Science Research

+- Leader: Prof. Hitoshi Tanaka (Professor, Graduate School of Energy Science)

+- Leader in IAE: Prof. Kazunobu Nagasaki

+- Project Period: FY2020 FY2025

+Kyoto University has a long history and achievement of diverse plasma research.
 In this unit, targeting on various phenomena dominated by non-linear and non-equilibrium nature on a wide range of spatio-temporal scales in fusion plasma, light-quanta plasma, basic / applied plasma, cosmic / astro-physical plasma, we develop research activities to build the academic foundation of plasma as a complex system full of complexity and diversity, and to explore applied researches, by sharing a wide range of knowledges and findings through active collaboration and cooperation with researches in different field, such as material science, life and biological science, mathematical science and information / computational science, etc., in which similar processes play an essential role in the phenomena of concern.
 Through such activities, we explore the new research approach and methodology for realizing high-performance and high-functionality plasmas carrying the next generation and contribute to develop human resources who will lead them.

-UNESCO Chair on Water, Energy and Disaster Management - Leader: Prof. Kaoru Takara (Graduate School of Advanced Integrated Studies in Human Survivability) - Leader in IAE: Prof. Hideaki Ohgaki - Project Period: FY2018 FY2022 This Chair WENDI aims to promote multi-disciplinary and holistic approach for research implementation, knowledge transfer and capacity building in the fields of water, energy, and disaster management and linkages to other sectors (food, forestry, biodiversity, climate change and data science).
-This is done by developing a comprehensive and trans-disciplinary Education for Sustainable Development (ESD) programme for graduate school level to establish 'KU-Model of ESD' and by providing unique international collaborative research using existing UNESCO-Sites including Geoparks, Biosphere Reserves and Cultural, Natural and Mixed World Heritage Sites as the application field. http://wendi.kyoto-u.ac.jp/index.html Kyoto University Research Coordination Alliance, Research Units for Exploring Future Horizons Under the Kyoto University Research Coordination Alliance, 4 projects are ongoing as the organization "research unit", where IAE is involved in 2 projects.
-Unit of Data Science-based comprehensive area study (tentative name) - Leader: Prof. Fumiharu Mieno (Center for Southeast Asian Studies) - Leader in IAE: Prof. Hideaki Ohgaki - Project Period: FY2020 FY2024 In this program, 12 departments collaborate to establish a new domain "Data Science-based comprehensive area study" based on the fusion of interdisciplinary area studies and informatics.
+Kyoto University Research Coordination Alliance, Research Units for Exploring Future Horizons

+Under the Kyoto University Research Coordination Alliance, 4 projects are ongoing as the organization "research unit", where IAE is involved in 2 projects.

+Unit of Data Science-based comprehensive area study (tentative name)

+- Leader: Prof. Fumiharu Mieno (Center for Southeast Asian Studies)

+- Leader in IAE: Prof. Hideaki Ohgaki

+- Project Period: FY2020 FY2024

+In this program, 12 departments collaborate to establish a new domain "Data Science-based comprehensive area study" based on the fusion of interdisciplinary area studies and informatics.
 The study area will be the Asia-Pacific region, and the main areas of interest will be simulations, risk assessments, and evaluations of policy related to political, economic, and social design in those region.
 All participants share the viewpoint of the combination of informatics and quantitative evaluation, and conduct research by comparing different disciplines and issues between different countries.

-Unit for Development of Sustainable Human Society - Leader: Prof. Satoshi Konishi - Project Period: FY2020 FY2025 The "Research Units for Exploring Future Horizons" called the 2nd phase program, and our proposal based on the former Unit for Development of Global Sustainability was granted.
+Unit for Development of Sustainable Human Society

+- Leader: Prof. Takeshi Hasegawa (Institute for Chemical Research) - Project Period: FY2020 FY2024

+The "Research Units for Exploring Future Horizons" called the 2nd phase program, and our proposal based on the former Unit for Development of Global Sustainability was granted.
 Now 8 departments adding the Academic Center for Computing and Media Studies plan to pursue sustainability study.
 Human sustainability goals (SDGs) with material energy circulation system and infrastructure, resilient social system will be developed and their deployment methodology will be studied.
 The 17 SDGs are short term targets and involves various conflicts among them.
 Our study will reveal the ultimate solution for long term survival of human.

+Research Facilities

-Research Facilities The Institute of Advanced Energy conducts research at several buildings, including the main building on the Uji Campus.
+The Institute of Advanced Energy conducts research at several buildings, including the main building on the Uji Campus.